Example Forecasts and FAQ

 How accurate is this?
 I look at weather conditions and several different turbulence charts, all of which usually disagree with each other, and I try to summarize the possibilities of what can happen for your specific flight.
 Rather than predicting exactly what happens, I instead tell you what could happen and the probability of that happening.
 Sometimes I find that people have already self forecasted and they just want some reassurance or just to talk about the flight, and you get some of that too.

 What's your refund policy?
 No questions asked, I will refund your money, just ask!
-I've been selling forecasts for over a year and I have only been asked for a refund once.
 If I make a mistake and miss your forecast I automatically refund your forecast.

 Actual testimonial: Thanks for your help!!
 It is better than therapy. 👍 (from a satisfied customer)